-[Rule 3.8 adopted effective 7/1/12; amended 1/1/19; renumbered as Rule 4.8 effective 1/1/22; amended 7/1/24]
+[Rule 3.8 adopted effective 7/1/12; amended 1/1/19; renumbered as Rule 4.8 effective 1/1/22; amended 7/1/24; amended 1/1/25]

-4.9 ENHANCED COURT COLLECTIONS PROGRAM
+4.9 COURT COLLECTIONS

-At the time the Court determines that a defendant is delinquent in making payments for fines, fees, penalty assessments and surcharges, the Court will refer the delinquent case to the Enhanced Court Collections Program (ECC).
-Upon such referral, ECC will contact the defendant to determine how the unpaid court ordered debt will be paid.
+At the time the Court determines that a defendant is delinquent in making payments for fines, fees, penalty assessments and surcharges, the Court will refer the delinquent case for collections.
+Upon such referral, the collection agency will contact the defendant to determine how the unpaid court ordered debt will be paid.
 ECC will utilize all available collection methods to resolve these unpaid debts, including monitored payment plans, skip tracing, referral to the Franchise Tax Board Court Ordered Debt Program for possible wage garnishment and levy of personal property, and referral to other collection agencies.

-[Rule 3.9 adopted effective 1/1/10; amended 1/1/12; renumbered as Rule 4.9 effective 1/1/22]
+[Rule 3.9 adopted effective 1/1/10; amended 1/1/12; renumbered as Rule 4.9 effective 1/1/22; amended 1/1/25]